clwdev/tag-monitor/README.md

 # tag-monitor
 A script to test if a tag has been inserted into the DOM via JS
  * Requires executable of phantomjs-2.1.1.
- * Search for gtm-monitoring and replace it with the tag/div ID you with to check for.
+ * Search for gtm-monitoring and replace it with the tag/div ID you want to check for.

 ### Usage